Moz - Moz Sweden

 Here are some suggestions and inspiration if you want to invite friends to your own Swedish fika:

-1. Invite people after lunch, around 14-15:00.
+1. Invite people after lunch.
 That way you have some time to prepare without having to stress.

 Fika is not just about eating and drinking – it’s also about spending time with people you love and care about.
 So make sure to clear the schedule for the rest of the afternoon and enjoy the time together!